StatisKit/StatisKit/doc/developper/public/create.rst

     Enter a repository name: <reponame>
     Enter a brief description: <repodesc>

-This will lead you to a page where you must fill the following two fields:
+This stage is equivalent to the filling of the following two fields:

 * |REPOSITORYNAME| with a short, memorable and explicit name.
   For repositories that are concerning statistical methods, the name must begin with :code:`StatisKit-`.